dbredvick/drew-tech/content/posts/2019-07-16-why-I-didnt-tell-you/index.md

 ---
-title: Why I Didn’t Tell You That I Have Cancer
+title: Why I Didn’t Tell You
 author: Drew Bredvick
 excerpt: >-
   A quick note on why I've kept my cancer a secret, and why I'm telling you now.